justinyates887/BHG-BETA/README.md

 - Admin roles need to be configured under all admin commands

 - mute command currently broken looking for a fix to come in v4

+- kick command does not work on bots

 ![logo](./BlueHairedGirl.png)